SivyerLab/pystim/docs/html/_sources/installguide.rst.txt

 The following walkthrough uses Anaconda, a Python environment manager.
 Unless otherwise noted, leave options as defaults.

 Enter lines of code in the terminal/command line.
 To open the terminal command prompt, hit windows + r, and enter "cmd". **NOTE** to paste text copied from this guide into the terminal
-command: use mouse right click and paste. ctrl + v will not work.
+command: use mouse right click and paste.
+Ctrl + v will not work.

 1. Install `Anaconda <https://www.continuum.io/anaconda-overview>`_ (environment manager) for python 3.6 to your user folder
 2. Install `Git <https://git-scm.com/downloads>`_ (version control tool)